Illustration by Ted Slampyak

-Encountering a Grizzly.
 Walk away slowly.
 Don’t run.
-Retrieve bear spray; ideally at a distance of around 25 feet.
-Be as non-threatening as possible; make your smaller, avoid eye contact, etc.
+Retrieve bear spray.
+Be prepared to spray bear; ideally at a distance of around 25 feet.
+Be as non-threating as possible; make yourself smaller, avoid eye contact, etc.

-If Charged.
 Don’t run.
-Lay on ground and play dead; protect head and stomach.
+Lie on ground and play dead; protect head and stomach.
 Wait 10-20 minutes after bear leaves to get up.